 The culture that is right for innovation has strong, forward-looking leadership.
 Without leadership buy-in, innovation can fall flat because of people’s fears of rocking the boat.
 Leadership is necessary to address resistance to innovation, which is almost a given.
 After all, people can be upset when the way they have always done something is about to be radically changed in some way.
 Will their job be safe?

 Process innovation requires alignment between the reasoning behind the innovation and the overall organizational goals.
-Does the envisioned innovation line up with the company’s values and goals?
+Do the envisioned innovation line up with the company’s values and goals?
 And is the right balance between creativity and day-to-day business necessity possible?
-People must be free to create, but that doesn’t mean that necessary business processes and administration go away.
+People must be free to create.
+But that doesn’t mean that necessary business processes and administration go away.